Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Private hospitals in Thailand are equipped with the latest medical technology and staffed by highly trained doctors and medical professionals, many of whom have trained in the US or Europe.

-English is widely spoken in hospitals, making it easy for foreigners to communicate with doctors and nurses.
+English is also widely spoken in these leading hospitals, making it easy for foreigners to communicate with doctors and nurses.
+Many even have an international patient care unit with staff who can speak Arabic, Chinese, Japanese, and other widely-spoken languages.

-In addition to providing top-quality medical treatment, Thailand’s private hospitals also offer a range of other services, including wellness programs, health screenings, and cosmetic surgery.
+In addition to providing top-quality medical treatment, Thailand’s private hospitals offer various other services, including wellness programs, health screenings, and cosmetic surgery.

 Many private hospitals in Thailand have affiliations with international medical providers, allowing for seamless continuity of care for patients who require treatment in different countries.

-Private and international schools can be expensive, but generally offer a higher quality of education.
-On the other hand, public schools are free but the quality of education is variable.
+Private and international schools are usually expensive but generally offer a higher quality of education.
+On the other hand, public schools are free, but the quality of education is variable.

-The demand for expat English teachers has increased in recent years, as Thailand seeks to improve its English language skills in order to compete in the global economy.
+The demand for expat English teachers has increased in recent years as Thailand seeks to improve its English language skills to compete in the global economy.

-At the higher-education level, Thailand’s two best schools are Chulalongkorn University and Thammasat University.
+Thailand’s best schools in higher education are Chulalongkorn University, Mahidol University, and Thammasat University.

-Expats can open bank accounts in Thailand with their passport and proof of residency.
+Expats can open bank accounts in Thailand with their passports and proof of residency.
 Some banks may require additional documentation, such as a work permit or visa.

 Your options as a tourist, on the other hand, are minimal.
-Even though it’s still possible to open a Thai bank account as a non-resident are possible in some circumstances, like if you have a referral letter from an existing customer or another reason to be in Thailand.
+Even though it’s still possible, in some circumstances, to open a Thai bank account as a non-resident, like if you have a referral letter from an existing customer or another reason to be in Thailand.

-It’s important to research banking options and fees, as some banks may charge higher fees for foreign account holders.
+Researching banking options and fees is essential, as some banks may charge higher fees for foreign account holders.

-Expats can drive in Thailand with an international driver’s license, but it’s recommended to get a Thai driver’s license if planning to drive regularly.
+Expats can drive in Thailand with an international driver’s license, but getting a Thai driver’s license is recommended if you plan to drive regularly.

 The process for obtaining a Thai driver’s license can vary depending on the applicant’s home country license and experience.

-Phone and internet services are widely available in Thailand, and many providers offer competitive rates for international calls and data.
+Phone and internet services are widely available in Thailand.
+Two major players in the industry are True and AIS, both offering competitive rates for local and international calls and data.

 SIM cards and phones can be purchased at most convenience stores and phone shops, and internet service can be installed at home or accessed through public hotspots.